Long-Term Canopy Condition and Regeneration

 Regional Context & Implications

 Long-term forest health monitoring has allowed us to detect subtle but steady changes in the condition of our forests.
 Long-term trends indicate that some species continue to fare better than others (e.g., increased dominance of American beech and red maple over sugar maple and birch species).
 Examination of metrics for other species indicates long-term trends that warrant ongoing monitoring of declining condition, particularly for paper birch and white ash.
 Regeneration data continues to indicate that the species currently dominating seedling classes may signal a shift in the composition of future forests in Vermont.

 Forested ecosystems provide immeasurable benefits to society; from their aesthetic beauty and recreational opportunities, to biomass energy and carbon sequestration.
 While the composition of forests may change over time, ongoing work to monitor tree health and regeneration will inform forest management decisions to maximize forest resiliency, productivity, and health of Vermont’s forests.

-Acknowledgements: Special thanks to Sandy Wilmot and Josh Halman from the Vermont Forest Parks and Recreation Department for reviewing and editing the Forest Health Section of the 2016 FEMC Long-Term Monitoring Update.
+Acknowledgments: Special thanks to Josh Halman from the Vermont Forest Parks and Recreation Department for reviewing and editing the Forest Health Section of the 2017 FEMC Long-Term Monitoring Update.